Women's strike in Switzerland: What expats need to know

 Check traffic reports regularly during the strike

-If attendance numbers are similar to 2019, roads and motorways across each of these cities are expected to be affected.
+If attendance numbers are similar to 2019, roads and motorways across all Swiss cities are expected to be affected.
 Check traffic reports regularly if you are planning a journey during these times and leave ample time for any possible delays.

 COMMENTS